raul23/search-ebooks/README.rst

-  * The ``txt`` and ``pdf`` versions of *The Ethics of Aristotle by Aristotle* provide different number of matches because they are not the same translations and hence the word 'knowledge' might come from the introduction (written by another author) or the translator's footnotes.
+  * The ``txt`` and ``pdf`` versions of *The Ethics of Aristotle by Aristotle* provide different number of matches because they are not the same translations and hence the word *knowledge* might come from the introduction (written by another author) or the translator's footnotes.
   * As explained previously, *The Republic by Plato.pdf* is not included in the matches because it is a file with images only and since